-Make-up tests/quizzes will be scheduled once the teacher and student have had the opportunity to review the material and the teacher believes the student is as prepared as they can be.
+Make-up tests/quizzes will be scheduled once the teacher and student have had the opportunity to review the material and the teacher believes the student is prepared.

 Classroom Expectations:

 Students are expected to bring a water bottle to school daily.
 Headphones should be in working order and replaced by the student when and if needed in a prompt manner.
 Students should conduct themselves respectfully to teacher, adults, and classmates in the classroom and at recess.
 Students are expected to try and make attempts to learn new material.
 Parents should check take home folders weekly to check behavior and contact the teacher promptly if questions/concerns arise.